beloglazov/couchdb-scala/README.md

 store and retrieve documents by automating the process of serialization and deserialization to and from JSON.
-This functionality is based on [uPickle](https://github.com/lihaoyi/upickle), which uses macros to automatically generate readers and writers for *case classes*.
+This functionality is based on [uPickle](https://github.com/lihaoyi/upickle), which uses macros to automatically generate readers and writers for case classes.
 However, it also allows implementing custom readers and writers for your domain classes if they are not *case classes*.
-As an example, these can be [Thrift](https://thrift.apache.org/) / [Scrooge](https://github.com/twitter/scrooge) generated entities or your custom classes.
+For example, these can be [Thrift](https://thrift.apache.org/) / [Scrooge](https://github.com/twitter/scrooge) generated entities or your custom classes.